prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 2. Then we create **variable** for different data types.

-If you don't know about them, then please visit [Variables](/visual-basic/vba-variables) and [Data-types](/visual-basic/vba-programming-concepts-comments-and-datatypes) posts of this blog.
+If you know in detail about the **Variables**, then please visit [Variables](/visual-basic/vba-variables) and [Data-types](/visual-basic/vba-programming-concepts-comments-and-datatypes) posts of this blog.

-These posts will help you to understand what **Variables** are and how to use them.
+It will help you to understand what **Variables** are and how to use them.

 3. Then we create **main Sub procedure** for our macro.

-If you don't know about the **Sub procedure**, then I suggest you to visit [VBA Sub and Function Procedures](/visual-basic/vba-sub-and-function-procedure) and [Executing Sub and Function Procedures](/visual-basic/vba-executing-procedures) posts of this blog.
+If you know in detail about the **Sub procedure**, then I suggest you to visit [VBA Sub and Function Procedures](/visual-basic/vba-sub-and-function-procedure) and [Executing Sub and Function Procedures](/visual-basic/vba-executing-procedures) posts of this blog.

-These posts will help you to understand what **Procedures** are and how to use them.
+It will help you to understand what **Procedures** are and how to use them.

 4. In most part we create some variables and set their values.
 We set those values by using some **functions** provided from objects.

 If you don't know about the **functions**, then you should visit [VBA Functions](/visual-basic/vba-functions) and [VBA Functions that do more](/visual-basic/vba-more-function) posts of this blog.

-These posts will help you to understand what **functions** are and how to use them.
+It will help you to understand what **functions** are and how to use them.

 ---